Religions:

 Developing countries:

-they are the ones most likely to need help
+Most of the countries are poor, and they are the ones most likely to need help

 Problems: